 The apostle Paul also noted that the Holy Spirit enables believers to understand the gospel and even gives them the words to speak so that they explain “spiritual truths” (1 Corinthians 2:12-13).

 Finally, Jesus also told His disciples that the Holy Spirit would give them the words they need to say (Luke 12:12).
 Paul may have had this work of the Spirit in mind when he asked for prayer that he might be given the words to say as he proclaimed the gospel (Ephesians 6:19).

 It follows that the Spirit that works to bring believers to a profound knowledge of the truths of God and guides them to the words to express the glorious gospel of Christ, would also answer the simple prayers of translators as they seek to make the mysteries of the Word shine forth in a new language and community.

 3. The Holy Spirit builds up the Church through the translated Word

-As the Church grew and the gospel spread beyond Jerusalem, the Christians began to translate the words of Christ so they could declare His wonderous works and the salvation found in him.
+As the Church grew and the gospel spread beyond Jerusalem, the Christians began to translate the words of Christ so they could declare His wondrous works and the salvation found in him.